1938–39 Serie C

 The 1938–39 Serie C was the fourth edition of Serie C, the third highest league in the Italian football league system.

 Season

 A sixth group was created by the FIGC to introduce more clubs from Southern Italy and reducing the travels in that part of the country.
 After protests from Northern Italy, a seventh and an eighth group were added.

+Consequently, there were too much groups, and promotions were transferred to a May tournament between the group winners.